openshift-cs/rosaworkshop/rosa-workshop/ostoy/13-ack.md

 1. Create a manifest file for your bucket.
 Copy the bucket manifest file below and save it as `s3-bucket.yaml`.
 Or download it from [here](yaml/s3-bucket.yaml).

     !!! warning
         The OSToy application expects to find a bucket that is named based on the namespace/project that OSToy is in.
 Like "<namespace\>-bucket".
 If you place anything other than the namespace of your OSToy project, this feature will not work.
 For example, if our project is "ostoy", the value for `name` must be "ostoy-bucket".

+        You must also consider that becuase Amazon S3 requires that bucket names be globally unique, you must run OSToy in a project that is unique as well.
+See the note in [Create a new project](/ostoy/4-deployment/#create-new-project) for how to deploy OSToy into a unique project.

     ``` yaml hl_lines="4 7"
     apiVersion: s3.services.k8s.aws/v1alpha1